Nuwaubian Nation: The Holy Tabernacle Ministries

-In 1992, York disbanded the Ansaaru Allah Community.
+In 1992, York disbanded the AAC.
 The group's publications then began referring to the movement as the Tents of Abraham and the Tents of Nubia, and in 1993 it reestablished itself as the Holy Tabernacle Ministries.
 In this form, York's group increasingly emphasised Hebrew and Jewish-derived themes, with various observers calling this the movement's "Jewish" phase.
-Increasingly, York also began referring to his teachings as "Factology," and gave increased attention to the themes of ancient Egypt and of extraterrestrial civilizations.
+Increasingly, York also began referring to his teachings as "Factology", and gave increased attention to the themes of Ancient Egypt and of extraterrestrial civilizations.
 He presenting himself as Yaanuwn, an extraterrestrial from the planet Rizq in the galaxy of Illyuwm.

-Islamic elements to the group were pushed aside: York distributed a lecture tape titled "Islam is Poison," in one incident threw a Quran to the floor and stamped on it, and maintained that Sunni Arabs would never accept the equality of African American Muslims.
+Islamic elements to the group were pushed aside: York distributed a lecture tape titled Islam is Poison, in one incident threw a Quran to the floor and stamped on it and maintained that Sunni Arabs would never accept the equality of African American Muslims.
 The rejection of Islamic themes may partly have been down to what York believed was a planned attempt on his life by the Egyptian Muslim militant Sayid Nosair in 1992.
 He began to state that the group's earlier Islamic identity was never intended to be permanent and would increasingly place the community in danger as Americans increasingly associated Islam with terrorism.
-Despite these shifts, York still wrote of how he was restoring Islam to its "pristine purity," used the Quran as a source in his teachings, and spoke positively of Muslim-identified figures he admired like Elijah Muhammad and Daoud Faisal.
+Despite these shifts, York still wrote of how he was restoring Islam to its "pristine purity", used the Quran as a source in his teachings and spoke positively of Muslim-identified figures he admired like Elijah Muhammad and Daoud Faisal.

 York largely abandoned his Arabic names and began calling himself Dr Malachi Z. York, or elsewhere Rabboni Y'shua Bar El Haady.
 He ceased referring to himself as the Mahdi.
-The Jazzir Abba retreat was renamed Mount Zion, while the group established a ceremonial sanctuary that they claimed was modelled on the Temple of Solomon.
-Islamic dress styles were abandoned; instead, members adopted what they considered the "attire of the Israelites", which included a nose ring and a light veil over the head and shoulders for women, and a long-sleeved split tunic with loose trousers, skullcap, and golden girdle or sash for men.
+The Jazzir Abba retreat was renamed Mount Zion, while the group established a ceremonial sanctuary that they claimed was modeled on the Temple of Solomon.
+Islamic dress styles were abandoned; instead, members adopted what they considered the "attire of the Israelites", which included a nose ring and a light veil over the head and shoulders for women, and a long-sleeved split tunic with loose trousers, skullcap and golden girdle or sash for men.
 The group began observing Jewish holidays, and celebrating bar mitzvahs for adolescent males.
 It was also in 1992 that York founded an inner fraternal order for male Nuwaubians, the Lodge 19 of the Ancient and Mystical Order of Melchizedek; York identified Melchizedek as being the same figure as Khidr.

 The United Nuwaubian Nation of Moors and Tama Re

 In 1993, the Holy Tabernacle Ministries was renamed the United Nuwaubian Nation of Moors, a term later shortened to the United Nuwaubian Nation.
 The group sold its Brooklyn property and relocated to an area near Eatonton, Georgia, where it had bought 475 acres of land for $975,000.
 Around 100 followers moved there with York, erecting a compound built by voluntary labor between 1993 and 2000.
 Rejecting their previous styles of clothing, they began dressing in cowboy hats and boots.
-By 2002, about 400 people were living there.
+By 2002, about 400 people were living at the compound.